Project

 Apache allocates a lot of memory without releasing it

-Added by O'Neil Delpratt about 10 years ago.
-Updated over 1 year ago.
+Added by O'Neil Delpratt over 10 years ago.
+Updated almost 2 years ago.

 Status: